How To Teach Sentence Structure

 For juniors and seniors, enforcing those punctuation rules and working those higher-thinking skills is the goal.
 Students should be able to identify the types of sentences in what they read and examine how the author expressed their message.
 Additionally, students should decide how their sentences provide meaning in their writing.

-Considering every sentence structure lesson plan, here is a glimpse into my grammar lesson plans for teaching sentence structure.
+Considering every sentence structure lesson plan, here is a glimpse.

 Teaching sentence structure requires a knowledge of basics

 Then, we review the knowledge needed for succeeding with types of sentences like a quick subject and verb review.
 (That is a free subject and verb download.)
-I also note what other prior concepts I’ll need to review like conjunctions or relative pronouns.
+Note what other prior concepts to review like conjunctions or relative pronouns.

-After I understand where students are in their understanding, I begin to work through each sentence structure type.
-I spend about a week per sentence—without teaching grammar the entire class period.
+After understanding where students are in their understanding, work through each sentence structure type.
+I spend about a week per type of sentence—without teaching grammar the entire class period.
 Complex and compound-complex do take longer than simple and compound sentences in my experience.

 Finally, I give students tools to help them if they practice outside of class.
 In my sentence structure bundle, I have a detailed presentation that I simply share on Google Classroom so that we can consult all those ideas throughout our lessons.